it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic21a]

 10\.
 Test shows result:200.
 You can click  on **View Details** to see Test Result.

-![alt text][pic30aa]

-11\.
 Test results show the retrieve account with Account ID that you passed into the Request Sample Input.

 ![alt text][pic23a]